Joey Votto Preview, Player Props: Reds vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.70 team ERA ranks 24th across all league pitching staffs.
+- The Angels have a 4.67 team ERA that ranks 24th among all MLB pitching staffs.

-- Angels pitchers combine to rank 23rd in baseball in home runs allowed (159 total, 1.3 per game).
+- Angels pitchers combine to surrender 160 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- In his most recent appearance on Wednesday against the Texas Rangers, the righty threw six innings, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Thursday, Aug.
+10 against the San Francisco Giants, the righty threw six innings, giving up no earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.